Submissions ClosedSubmissions to the Review’s discussion paper are now closed.

-Online Questionnaire – Have your say now!A short online questionnaire is now available for pharmacists and members of the public to respond to a selection of core issues raised in the Discussion Paper.
+Designed to take about 20-25 minutes to complete, the questionnaire presents a further opportunity for both pharmacists and members of the public to respond to core issues raised in the Review’s Discussion Paper.
 Read more.

 About the Review